greggman/HappyFunTimes/docs/unity/gamepad.md

 that is different from other players.
 To do that we reverse the least significant 6 bits which means instead of counting 0, 1, 2, 3, 4, 5, 6, 7, 8 we end up counting 0, 32, 16, 48, 8, 40, 24, 56, ...
 6 bits means we have a range of 0 to 63 so dividing
-by 64 gives as an amount to adjust the hue.
+by 64 gives us an amount from 0.0 to 1.0 to adjust the hue around the color wheel.

     float hueAdjust = (((colorNdx & 0x01) << 5) |
                        ((colorNdx & 0x02) << 3) |